SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/encryptomatic/writeup/writeup.md

 &nbsp;<span style="color:green">Block 1</span> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span style="color:red">Block 2</span><br />
 <span style="color:green">AAAAAAAAAAAAAAAS</span> | <span style="color:red">IVUSCG{t3st_fl4g}</span><br />
 From there we can get the value of our padding encoded plus one character of the flag.
 And with that we can brute force it one character at a time to determine the value.
-Say that the first block encodeded to **6ee9c3464ff1f31239c3b34d83a77790** we can go about it like this: <br />
+Say that the first block encoded to **6ee9c3464ff1f31239c3b34d83a77790** we can go about it like this: <br />
 AAAAAAAAAAAAAAA + **A** --> Encode = 26160040bcea6a90293528123897b2b6 != 6ee9c3464ff1f31239c3b34d83a77790<br />
 AAAAAAAAAAAAAAA + **B** --> Encode = b47ff07918a16e5bf7fbed8dbd0b123b != 6ee9c3464ff1f31239c3b34d83a77790<br />
 AAAAAAAAAAAAAAA + **C** --> Encode = de9b703b46b7634a2e97e2f93dad6601 != 6ee9c3464ff1f31239c3b34d83a77790<br />